learn-co-students/dsc-mod-2-lab-online-ds-pt-041519/README.md

 ## About This Lab

 A quick note before getting started--this lab isn't like other labs you seen so far.
-This lab is meant to take ~8 hours to complete, so it's much longer and more challenging that the average labs you've seen so far.
+This lab is meant to take ~8 hours to complete, so it's much longer and more challenging than the average labs you've seen so far.
 If you feel like this lab is challenging or that you might be struggling a bit, don't fret--that's by design!
 With everything we've learned about Web Scraping, APIs, and Databases, the best way to test our knowledge of it is to build something substantial!

 ## The Project